gremlin/failure-flags-node/README.md

 };
 ```

+*Don't forget to enable the SDK by setting the FAILURE_FLAGS_ENABLED environment variable!* If this environment variable is not set then the SDK will short-circuit and no attempt to fetch experiments will be made.

 You can always bring your own behaviors and effects by providing a behavior function.
 Here's another Lambda example that writes the experiment data to the console instead of changing the application behavior:

 ```js